-Model caliber and total number of ammunition mouti, calibei ana wiai HUHHIDE vı annuunuu
+Model, caliber and total number of ammunition

 In strict compliance with applicable CISM Regulations (Article 7.21), I, the undersigned Chief of the Delegation, hereby officially confirm that all athletes representing my nation in the CISM event are on active duty in my nation's Armed Forces.
 I understand that sanctions may be imposed against my nation, my mission, my team, individual athletes, or myself for violation of this provision (Article 1.12 of CISM Regulations).